atc1441/ATCwatch/README.md

 About 150-200uA standby current consumtion.
 Basic menu system and notification working.

+If you want to use it on PineTime or other watches comment the #define P8WATCH to enable the PineTime Pinout

 #### You can support my work via paypal: https://paypal.me/hoverboard1 this keeps projects like this comming.

 Use this portable Arduino version: https://atcnetz.de/downloads/D6Arduino.rar